Need Insurance in Ann Arbor, MI?

 Why should you purchase condo insurance and what does it cover?

 A condo association contributes funds into a reserve account for future repairs or replacements on common areas.
-In addition, some associations take out insurance on their common elements such as roofs, elevators, pool equipment, etc., but this policy does not cover the damage on your unit from events such as fire or theft.
+In addition, some associations take out insurance on their common elements such as roofs, elevators, pool equipment, etc., but this policy does not cover the damage to your unit from events such as fire or theft.
 Condo insurance – which is separate from Home Owners Association insurance – covers any damage caused by perils listed in your individual insurance policy.

 Insurance for condo associations can be complicated, especially when it comes to insurance coverage.
 Condo owners are often confused about how condominium association insurance works and what kind of coverage they need, so here is an explanation of this type of insurance.